massielsepulveda/rmc_q3_2024_week_02_workshop/rmd/daly_report_PARENT.md

 ## Table of Estimates for NCD Burden Over Time

+The next table shows the DALYs attributed to NCDs for the three countries from 1990 to 2019.

 | year |      DOM |      MEX |      PER |
 |-----:|---------:|---------:|---------:|
 | 1990 | 20255.61 | 22537.01 | 20704.24 |